 - The Speeler track will also be closed for some time as this un-maintained track is dangerous to navigate at the moment.

 - Please keep in mind, these walks have been closed for safety reasons by Parks and Wildlife and will ensure they are fixed to a safe standard allowing all visitors to enjoy the wonders of Cradle Mountain and the National Park.
-We do apologize for any inconveniences this may have caused.
+More details are available on the Parks and Wildlife website (http://www.parks.tas.gov.au/index.aspx?base=7785) We do apologize for any inconvenience these closures may cause.